strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 You can create resources anywhere you want.
 Our resource lifecycle implementation will handle insertion of the resource on top of the stack and deletion at the end of the test method/class.
 Moreover, you should always use `Templates` classes for pre-defined resources.
-For instance, when one want deploy Kafka cluster with tree nodes it can be simply done by following code:
+For instance, when one want deploy Kafka cluster with three nodes it can be simply done by following code:
 ```java
 final int numberOfKafkaBrokers = 3;